cimocimocimo/staydrysystems.com/web/app/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = Does your plugin supports Child/Custom Theme? =

-For the Child/Custom theme support; kindly contact us at analytics2(at)tatvic(dot)com.
+The free version of our plugin is not fully compatible with the child/custom theme.
+Request you to go through the <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">premium version</a> of our plugin which is fully compatible with the child/custom theme.
+For more information kindly contact us at analytics2(at)tatvic(dot)com.

 = How to verify if you have implemented the Plugin well? =